 It is imperative that you return both of the above forms at least 14 days before your day of surgery.

 To return it either:

 - Return in person to 1/7 Gsell St Wanguri

 - Fax all sides to (08) 7922 2288

 - Email to firstname.lastname@example.org

-The information you provide in these forms will be reviewed by our experienced pre-admission nurse, who will contact you approximately one week prior to your surgery.
-Ensuring you are well informed with all the relevant information.
-Discussing your medical history, your admission time, fasting details, bowel preparation (if required) and any out of pocket expenses.
+The information you provide on your health screening form will be reviewed by our experienced pre-admission nurse, who will contact you approximately one week prior to your surgery, ensuring you are well informed with all the relevant information, discussing your medical history, your admission time, fasting details, bowel preparation (if required) and any out of pocket expenses.